“When should I start?” This is THE most common question I get about homeschooling!

 This is just like when your little one is ready to wean from milk to solids.
 You have a general range of time where you know it is developmentally appropriate to do this.
 However, you know it won’t be the exact same day or week for all babies.
 You have to experiment, learn, and iterate!

 All you need to do is start at the base level of your curriculum and move forward at your child’s pace.
 Some curriculum websites have test that allow you to analyze your child’s level.
 I typically start with the lowest level and let my child zoom through the easy things and enjoy the mastery.
-This creates a more positive atmosphere around learning!
-Working at your child’s pace simply means you’ll move quickly or skip lessons when you encounter things you already know, and take more time on the things you don’t.
+This creates a more positive atmosphere around learning and ensures that we cover all the base concepts!

 Your goal should be to meet your child where they are and focus on making progress!
-When we choose not to kill the love of learning by trying to force our kids to perform on a timeline, we are already succeeding!
+Want more detail about how subjects are taught?

 Go here for the post about topical subjects (history, literature, science and geography)